 Computational Fluid Dynamics Laboratory

-The MAE Department has a Computational Fluid Dynamics (CFD) Laboratory which is used to promote research at West Virginia University in the field of fluid mechanics with emphasis on turbulent flows with combustion and multiphase turbulent flows, through the use of high performance computers.
+The Department has a Computational Fluid Dynamics Laboratory, which is used to promote research at WVU in the field of fluid mechanics with emphasis on turbulent flows with combustion and multiphase turbulent flows, through the use of high performance computers.